Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Results

 \section{Results}

 The mass of \fone\xspace resonance, i.e., the fit parameter $M_{0}$ obtained from Eq.~\ref{eq:Fitfunction}, is shown in Fig.~\ref{fig:mass} for the different \pt intervals considered in this analysis.
 The systematic uncertainties on the measured mass, shown as boxes around the data points, are evaluated following the description in Sec.~\ref{SU}.
-The measured mass is consistent with its world-average value~\cite{ParticleDataGroup:2022pth} within uncertainties.
+The measured sample-average mass, 1.28 $\pm$ 0.001 GeV/c$^{2}$ is in excellent agreement with the world average value of 1.281 $\pm$ 0.0005 GeV/c$^{2}$ within uncertainties.

 Figure~\ref{fig:corrspectrapp} illustrates the \fone\xspace \pt-differential yield in pp collisions at \ENthirteen, incorporating all the corrections detailed in Sec.~\ref{SU}.
 The \pt spectrum is fitted with a Levy--Tsallis function, a combination of an exponential and power law function~\cite{Tsallis:1987eu}, to extrapolate the yield down to zero \pt.
 An exponential function describes the low-\pt section of the spectrum, while a power law characterizes the high-\pt region.
 Since there are only two \pt bins above 6 GeV/$c$ with large bin width, the Levy--Tsallis fit in the default case is performed in the 0 $<p_{\rm T}<$ 6 GeV/$c$ range.